Cypriot Pit-prop sections from ancient copper mine.: Late Archaic or Classical (c 550-350 BC)

 Since the Early Bronze Age, the pillow lavas of the foothills of the Troodos mountains in Cyprus have been a major Eastern Mediterranean source of copper, and in the Late Bronze Age and Early Iron Age large quantities were exported.
 The Late Bronze Age Uluburun shipwreck off the Turkish coast contained 10 tons of Cypriot copper, and one ton of tin from elsewhere (there is no tin to mine in Cyprus).
 Mining continued on an even larger scale through the Roman and Byzantine periods.
 Many ancient copper mine tunnels have been found, some dating from the Bronze Age.
 Pit-props have been found in some of these tunnels, while some tunnels through stable rock were apparently made without them.
 Judging from about 4 million tons of ancient slag, it has been estimated that 200,000 tons of copper were extracted from ancient Cypriot mines, half from the area of Skouriotissa in the North West, near the ancient city of Soloi (Soli).
 Cyprus had originally been a green island, known for its timber, which it continued to export, but the wood required to smelt this amount of copper has been estimated at 16 times the wooded potential of ancient Cyprus.

-At Scouriotissa a large, red slag heap was found, dating mostly from the Early Iron Age and an even larger black heap, dating from the Roman period: the difference reflecting different smelting techniques.
+At Scouriotissa, near Soloi, a large, red slag heap was found, dating mostly from the Early Iron Age and an even larger black heap, dating from the Roman period: the difference reflecting different smelting techniques.

 The sawn pieces of pit-props and fragment of rope , pictured above, are part of the remains found in ancient tunnels destroyed during open-pit copper mining at Skouriotissa, in the North-Eastern foot-hills of the Troodos mountains.
 It is currently the only working copper mine in Cyprus.
 These pieces of wood were given to the American geologist Len Ettinger in 1970 by the Chief Geologist, Oskar Korton, and shipped back to USA in September 1970.
 They clearly show impregnation by copper salts.

 Passages varied from 4ft high (28-30” wide) to 6ft (5ft 6”-6ft wide) and could be horizontal or sloped as much as 30º with steps.
 Stopes were mined out leaving rock pillars and then back-filled with rock.
-The props had the thicker end at the top, either chamfered or with one or, more rarely, two wings to securely locate the cap (horizontal lintel) which was notched at each end to resist horizontal pressure on the props.
-Lagging pieces, wedges, and ladders formed from notched tree trunks, and a simple windlass were also found, along with woven basket fragments, tools, and pottery and lamp fragments.
+The posts had the thicker end at the top, either chamfered or with one or, more rarely, two wings to securely locate the cap (horizontal lintel) which was notched at each end to resist horizontal pressure on the props.
+They show signs of having been shaped with an adze-type tool.
+Lagging pieces, wedges, and ladders formed from notched tree trunks, as well as a simple windlass, were also found, along with woven basket fragments, tools, and pottery and lamp fragments.
 Also lengths of 3 strand rope (as the 2 fragments here).

-One of the two examples of the two-horned prop top here (on left of photo), was radiocarbon-dated by RCD Lockinge in February 2021.
-The dating of 946-201 BC is 98% probability, but more precisely a date of 552-343 BC (Archaic II- Classical) is 67% probability.
+One of the two examples of the two-horned post top here (on right of photo), was radiocarbon-dated by RCD Lockinge in February 2021.
+The dating of 946-201 BC is 98% probability, but more precisely a date of 552-343 BC (Archaic II- Classical II) is 67% probability.
 (There is also a period in the early Hellenistic of 21% probability, and a less probable cluster at the start of the Archaic.)
 Unfortunately this whole period saw wide fluctuations in radiocarbon levels in the atmosphere, precluding more precise dating.
-It is unclear if the other pieces were from different tunnels or the same tunnel, and therefore whether they could be from the same or different periods, and whether the tunnel details given by Bruce covered one or several periods of tunnel.
+It is unclear if the other pieces were from different tunnels or the same tunnel, and therefore whether they could be from the same or different periods, and whether the tunnel details quoted here from JL Bruce covered tunnels from one or several periods

 (11 pit-prop pieces (sections sawn on extraction or for analysis) & 2 rope fragments, with 2021 affidavit from L Etitinger, and Radiocarbon Test report.)